Golden Chefs Cafe, CR0 2TA

 Black pudding was better than average.
 Sausages weren't quite to our taste; bob suspected they may have been made from beef rather than pork.
 (Kake actually wanted a veggie sausage, but they didn't have any on the menu, though they did have veggie burgers.)

-A cup of tea ordered as "very weak tea" arrived with the teabag still concealed in the bottom of the mug, which wasn't quite what we'd asked for.
+A cup of tea ordered as "very weak tea" arrived with the teabag still concealed in the bottom of the mug, which wasn't quite what we'd asked for (this was rectified on later visits).
 A bottle of still water came with an ice-filled glass and a straw, which was a nice touch.

 Accessibility: A small step (kerb-height) to get in, then a shallow ramp.
-Haven't checked the toilets yet.
+Toilets are down a narrow corridor.
 The tables are not fixed, but are a little heavy to move if you need more room.